 The Design Objective

-Ship as a portable artifact with verifiable provenance.
+- Artifacts ship portable with verifiable provenance.

 A Reference Architecture That Stays Small